 When you start to dig deeper into the matter, you may find yourself asking – and answering – questions for yourself:

 - How long have I been feeling different than I used to?

 - What has changed in my life in the last two months, six months, year?

 - Are there other times in my life where I felt the same way, albeit in a different situation?

 - Is there a common thread here?

 Anxiety is complicated, often coming with layers upon layers to reveal before you get at the root cause, which could be anything from insecurity to hunger for control.
-There are a multitude of sources that could be triggering your anxiety, such as environmental factors like a job or personal relationship, medical conditions, traumatic past experiences – even genetics plays a role, points out Medical News Today.
+There is a multitude of sources that could be triggering your anxiety, such as environmental factors like a job or personal relationship, medical conditions, traumatic past experiences – even genetics plays a role, points out Medical News Today.

 Seeing a therapist is a good first step.
 You can’t do it all alone.
-It may be time to explore what lies beneath the sweaty palms, shakiness, butterfly-filled stomach and tight shoulders.
+It may be time to explore what lies beneath the sweaty palms, shakiness, butterfly-filled stomach, and tight shoulders.
 Getting to the root cause will not only help you diminish your anxiety, but you’ll also be better able to truly understand yourself along the way.

 Contact Comprehensive MedPsych Systems